Pablossoo/Reader_url/README.md

-# Reader_url
+# Url Reader

-It is simple implementation  reader solution. this script get data from file, parsing all url via regex and return collection object url.
+this script gets data from a file, parsing all URL via regex and return object collections URL.
-Helper class helpful filtering all repeating domain.